 Once families find a qualified, trustworthy nanny, the next step is making sure their finances are in order.
-As long as the nanny is paid on the books, the vast majority of families will be eligible to take the Child or Dependent Care Tax Credit for their 2024 tax returns.
-However, according to the IRS, only about 6.4 million families apply for the Child Care Tax Credit each year.
+As long as the nanny is paid on the books, the vast majority of families will be eligible to take the child and dependent care tax credit for their 2025 tax returns.

 In this article, we’ll go in-depth about this tax break to cover how it can ultimately impact your family’s overall financial situation.
-Understanding each element of the Child or Dependent Care Tax Credit is essential for maximizing the benefits and ensuring that families are not leaving valuable dollars unclaimed.
+Understanding each element of the child and dependent care tax credit is essential for maximizing the benefits and ensuring that families are not leaving valuable dollars unclaimed.

-What are the qualifications for the Child Care Tax Credit?
+What are the qualifications for the child and dependent care tax credit?

 Families can claim a child care tax deduction as long as they meet the following three requirements: